 Berns and her husband Dave have two children, David and Grace.
 They also have two dogs named Rocky and Smokey.
 She enjoys reading, camping, traveling and spending time with her family.

 Ashley Hamilton was named assistant principal intern for Grove Elementary in the summer of 2021.
+She was named assistant principal in 2022.

 Hamilton has been with Union Public Schools since 2013 when she was hired as a teacher for Briarglen Elementary.
 Since then, Hamilton has taught at Ellen Ochoa and later Darnaby Elementary Schools.
 In these roles, she has been active as a club sponsor in various capacities, after-school programs, book clubs and coordinator of activities from reading events to lead teacher.